Angel2mp3/Grok-Enhancer/README.md

 - **No analytics or telemetry** of any kind
 - **No external requests** — all network calls go to grok.com's own API (same as normal usage)
-- **DeMod** reads Grok's API responses in-memory to strip moderation flags; response content is never logged or transmitted
 - **Custom Styles** only modifies outgoing request bodies locally — no external server involved
-- The `@grant unsafeWindow` permission is required solely to intercept fetch/WebSocket for DeMod, Custom Styles, and the Media Downloader
+- The `@grant unsafeWindow` permission is required solely to intercept fetch for Custom Styles, the Media Downloader, and the Weekly Usage Bar

 ---